-Wigs and expenses for wigs, unless hair loss is caused by chemotherapy, radiation therapy or cranial surgery.
+Wigs and Expenses for Wigs, unless hair loss is caused by chemotherapy, radiation therapy or cranial surgery.
 Coverage for wigs in those cases is limited to a maximum payment of \$40 for one wig and fitting in the 12 months following treatment or surgery.

-Additional exclusions include, but are not limited to:
+Additional Exclusions include, but are not limited to:

-- Services and supplies to diagnose or treat a Condition which, directly or indirectly resulted from or is in connection with: - a. war or act of war while in any active military, naval or air service, whether declared or not; or - b. the covered person's participation in a crime punishable as a felony or illegal occupation. - 2.
-Services, supplies or treatment provided without charge. - Services or supplies that are not Medically Necessary, as determined by Florida Blue and/ or CVS/caremark clinical staff and DSGI. - 4.
-Services, supplies, care or treatment provided by: - a. a person who usually lives in the covered person's home; or - a person or facility that is not included as covered in this Plan Booklet and Benefits Document. - 5.
+- 1. Services and supplies to diagnose or treat a Condition which, directly or indirectly resulted from or is in connection with: - war or act of war while in any active military, naval or air service, whether declared or not; - b. the covered person's participation in a crime punishable as a felony or illegal occupation. - 2.
+Services, supplies or treatment provided without charge. - 3.
+Services or supplies, and any related services that are not Medically Necessary, as determined by Florida Blue and/or CVS Caremark clinical staff and DSGI. - 4.
+Services, supplies, care or treatment provided by:

+- a. a person who usually lives in the covered person's home; or - b. a person or facility that is not included as covered in this Plan Booklet and Benefits

+Document. - 5.
 Services for any occupational Condition, ailment or injury arising out of or in the course of employment by any employer.
-The covered person will not be eligible for benefits from this Plan, even if the covered person waives rights to the benefits or services mentioned above. - Services provided to a covered person under the laws of the United States or any state or political subdivision.
+The covered person will not be eligible for benefits from this Plan, even if the covered person waives rights to the benefits or services mentioned above. - 6.
+Services provided to a covered person under the laws of the United States or any state or political subdivision.
 The covered person will not be eligible for benefits from this Plan, even if the covered person waives rights to the benefits or services mentioned above. - 7.
 Services of a Covered Provider that are not patient specific.
-Such non-patient-specific services include, but are not limited to, the oversight of a medical laboratory to assure timeliness, reliability, and/or usefulness of test

-- results, or the oversight of the calibration of laboratory machines, testing equipment, or laboratory technicians. - Any health care service received prior to your and/or your dependent's effective date or after the date your and/or your dependent's coverage terminates. - Claims for services that have been submitted for payment to Florida Blue or CVS/caremark more than 16 months after the date the services, prescription drugs or supplies were received.
+Such non-patient-specific services include, but are not limited to, the oversight of a medical laboratory to assure timeliness, reliability, and/or usefulness of test results, or the oversight of the calibration of laboratory machines, testing equipment, or laboratory technicians. - 8.
+Any health care service received prior to your and/or your dependent's effective date or after the date your and/or your dependent's coverage terminates. - 9.
+Claims for services that have been submitted for payment to Florida Blue or CVS Caremark more than 16 months after the date the services, prescription drugs or supplies were received. - 10.
+Agreements you or your covered dependent sign with a Network provider for special pricing or for expedited services may negate the Network provider's agreement with Florida Blue to accept a Network Allowed Amount as well as your cost share as payment in full resulting in additional out-of-pocket expenses for you. - 11.
+Services rendered by any provider that are outside the scope of such provider's license or certification.